 The Pavilion and playing fields are maintained by volunteers and an employed cleaner.

 GPFA manage and maintain the facilities in order to make them available for user groups and for Grindleford residents their family and friends to use/hire.

 Hire income only covers a portion of the running costs of the facilities.
 Additional fundraising is essential to maintain the facilities.
-Major fund-raising events include the village bonfire and Burns Night.
+Major fund-raising events include the village bonfire.
 Funds are also raised through the running of the 200 Club.

 The committee would welcome new members who are committed to helping provide and maintain these facilities for the use of the village.

 Chairman: John Morton, (01433) 631245 email@example.com

 Secretary: Steve Benn (01433) 630221 firstname.lastname@example.org